colehendo/click-counter/README.md

 ## Summary

-This code simply counts the number of clicks to a specific set of links in a given year.
-It is an example of good object oriented organization, testing, and well documented and readable code.
+This code counts the number of clicks to a specific set of encoded short links in a given year, outputting a sorted list of unencoded urls and their associated click counts.
+It provides a good example of proper object oriented organization, testing, and well documented and readable code.

 ## Dependencies